A Guide for Parents

 - Are there any medical reasons why my teen should not get the vaccine?

-- When should I call the health care provider if my teen does not feel well after getting the vaccine?
+- When should I call the health care provider if my teen doesn't feel well after getting the vaccine?

 - What if my teen comes in contact with someone who has whooping cough?